-- > At Philadelphia (8/8), making his preseason debut with the Titans, caught four passes for 24 yards during the first offensive series, including two receptions to convert third downs.
-He added a 23-yard punt return. - > Against New England (8/17), did not play.
+At Philadelphia (8/8), making his preseason debut with the Titans, caught four passes for 24 yards during the first offensive series, including two receptions to convert third downs.
+He added a 23-yard punt return.

 Humphries' 2019 Preseason Receiving Statistics: